-Whether you’re here to conquer Mount Kilimanjaro or go on a Tanzania safari in one of the amazing national parks, it’s vital to remember how it’s all possible.
+Whether you’re here to conquer Mount Kilimanjaro or go on a Tanzania safari, it’s vital to remember how it’s all possible.

 Without your driver-guide, a safari would not be the same, and without the porters on Kilimanjaro, you would not reach the summit.
 The level of service you receive when you book a trip with Easy Travel is guaranteed to be top quality, and we ensure our guests are met with the best service in the industry.

 This post serves as our tipping guidelines for safaris in Tanzania, so if you’re planning on making a trip here, keep on reading.
 If you’re interested to know how much a safari in Tanzania can cost, read this in-depth guide.